 We increasingly confront actual and potential conflicts of interest relating to our Financial Advisory business, as well as to the fact that we have both a Financial Advisory business and an Asset Management business.
-It is possible that actual, potential or perceived conflicts of interest could give rise to client dissatisfaction, litigation or regulatory enforcement actions.
+It is possible that actual, potential or perceived conflicts of interest could give rise to client dissatisfaction, litigation or regulatory enforcement actions, which could have the effect of limiting our business opportunities.
 Appropriately identifying and managing actual or perceived conflicts of interest is complex and difficult, and our reputation could be damaged if we fail, or appear to fail, to deal appropriately with one or more potential or actual conflicts of interest.
 We have adopted various policies, controls and procedures to address or limit actual or perceived conflicts of interest.
 However, these policies, controls and procedures may not be adhered to by our employees or be effective in reducing the applicable risks.
 Any failure of, or failure to adhere to, these policies, controls and procedures may result in regulatory sanctions or client litigation.
+We may also face competition from time to time from other financial services firms that do not operate under similar policies, controls and procedures.